ctrl-81/ez80dis/README.md

 Use `make` to build ez80dis.

-Alternatively, as `ez80dis` has no dependencies other than the C standard library, the equivalent can be written for whatever compiler
+Alternatively, as `ez80dis` has no dependencies other than the C standard library, the equivalent can be used for whatever compiler
 `cc -o ez80dis src/*.c`
 or for Microsoft Visual C++